jodiambra/Vehicle-Data-Visaulizer/README.md

     streamlit run app.py

-# the app will be accessiable at http://localhost:8501/
+# the app will be accessible at http://localhost:8501/

     Page can be accessed at https://us-vehicle-sales.onrender.com